Leon Theremin: Later life

 After his release from the sharashka in 1947, Theremin volunteered to remain working with the KGB until 1966.
-By 1947 Theremin had remarried, to Maria Guschina, his third wife, and they had two children: Lena and Natalia.
+By 1947 he had remarried, to Maria Guschina, his third wife, and they had two children: Lena and Natalia.

 Theremin worked at the Moscow Conservatory of Music for 10 years where he taught, and built theremins, electronic cellos and some terpsitones (another invention of Theremin).
 There he was discovered by Harold Schonberg, the chief music critic of The New York Times, who was visiting the Conservatory.
 But when an article by Schonberg appeared mentioning Theremin, the Conservatory's Managing Director declared that "electricity is not good for music; electricity is to be used for electrocution" and had his instruments removed from the Conservatory.
 Further electronic music projects were banned, and Theremin was summarily dismissed.

 In the 1970s, Leon Theremin was a Professor of Physics at Moscow State University (Department of Acoustics) developing his inventions and supervising graduate students.

-After 51 years in the Soviet Union Theremin started travelling, first visiting France in June 1989 and then the United States in 1991, each time accompanied by his daughter Natalia.
+After 51 years in the Soviet Union, Theremin started traveling, first visiting France in June 1989 and then the United States in 1991, each time accompanied by his daughter Natalia.
 Theremin was brought to New York by filmmaker Steven M. Martin where he was reunited with Clara Rockmore.
 He also made a demonstration concert at the Royal Conservatory of The Hague in early 1993 before dying in Moscow on Wednesday 3 November 1993 at the age of 97.